linebender/parley/parley_tests/README.md

 ## Detect dead snapshots

 The following command shows snapshots that are not used in any test.
-The command also allows to delete such snaphosts.
+The command also allows to delete such snapshots.

 ```bash
 cargo xtask dead-snapshots